vancouverwill/php_algorithms/graphs/graphs.md

 # Depth First Search DFS
 - explores aggressively like a maze, only backtracks when necessary
-- compute topological ordering of a directed acyclic graph
+- compute topological ordering of a directed acyclic graph //todo explain topological
 - compute connected components in directed graphs
 - works with a stack data structure LIFO